 Most teams and clubs will post sign-up information in September.
 Fall athletic tryouts generally take place during the first week of school.
 Please refer to this webpage to see which athletic teams and intramurals are offered during each term.

 Each student in Grades 4 to 12 is assigned a locker.
-Lower School students (Grades 4–6) do not use locks on their lockers.
-Middle and Upper School students must purchase their locks from the Coyote’s Den.
+His lock must be purchased in the Coyote’s Den.
 Locks purchased outside the school are not permitted.
 Grade 3 students have cubbies in their home form.

 In Lower and Middle Schools, the Form Teachers serve as the boys’ Mentors.
 In Upper School, each student is assigned a faculty member as their Mentor, and the student retains the same Mentor for all his Upper School years.